moekeai/lm/_posts/2010/2010-11-10-november-comes-again.md

 **![Dreamer](/images/hd/november-man.jpg)**

 Autumn has the power to bring people back together, to bring nature closer to humans hearts.
-It feels like crying inside and laughing outside &mdash; and in the same time, enjoy everything in between.
+It feels like crying inside and laughing outside — and in the same time, enjoy everything in between.

 **![Help Net](/images/hd/november-help.jpg)**